HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Prioritize elements that drive immediate action, such as appointment booking links, call buttons, and “Order Now” CTAs in your posts.

-In your GBP insights, pay special attention to metrics like click-to-calls and direction requests, which are primarily mobile actions.
+In your GBP insights, pay attention to metrics like click-to-calls and direction requests, which are mainly mobile actions.

 FeatureMobile ExperienceDesktop ExperienceOptimization Priority